Track2k/terraform-ic/README.md

 # Terraform Configuration for VPC, RDS, and EC2

-This repository contains Terraform configurations for setting up a Virtual Private Cloud (VPC), Relational Database Service (RDS), and Elastic Compute Cloud (EC2) instances using a modular approach.
+This repository contains Terraform configurations for setting up a Virtual Private Cloud (VPC), Relational Database Service (RDS), and Elastic Compute Cloud (EC2) instance using a modular approach.

 ## Modules